GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Our Approach

 \section{Our Approach}

-In this work, we explore a fundamental paradigm for gait recognition that extends beyond unordered sets and ordered sequences.
+In this work, we investigate a fundamental paradigm for gait recognition that addresses the limitations of unordered sets and ordered sequences.
 Specifically, we propose a new perspective that treats human gait as \emph{a composition of individualized actions}, with each action represented by a \textbf{snippet}, which consists of a few frames randomly selected from a continuous segment of the sequence.
 This snippet paradigm allows the model to leverage both short-range and long-range temporal contexts during training, enhancing its capability for comprehensive gait feature learning.

 In the following sections, we will first describe our strategy for organizing a sequence of silhouettes into snippets.
 Subsequently, we will present an effective approach to conduct snippet-based gait recognition.